Who We Are

 What We’ve Done

 The CQE community now spans Illinois, Wisconsin, and Indiana.
-In recent years, we have:
+In recent years, CQE institutions have:

 • Received more than a billion dollars in corporate and government investment.

 • Worked together to create the foundation for the Illinois Quantum and Microelectronics Park, a multibillion-dollar quantum park on Chicago's Southeast Side.
-The first-of-its-kind development, announced in July 2024, will include the multimillion-dollar Illinois-DARPA Quantum Proving Ground and be anchored by PsiQuantum.
+The first-of-its-kind development, announced in July 2024, will include the multimillion-dollar Illinois-DARPA Quantum Proving Ground and IBM's National Quantum Algorithm Center, and be anchored by PsiQuantum.
 Its leadership includes CQE members.

 • Been named as a US Tech Hub for quantum technologies by the US Economic Development Administration.
 The CQE-led Bloch Quantum Tech Hub is the nation’s only quantum innovation team rallying entire sectors around society’s most urgent challenges — to combat financial fraud, secure the energy grid, and accelerate the development of life-saving drugs.